European Parliamentary Elections

 - All candidates on the list are disqualified before the start of the election.

-- The National Election Office removes the nominating organization, or all nominating organizations involved in a joint list, from the registry of nominating organizations, candidates, and lists before the election starts.
+- The National Election Office removes the nominating organization, or all nominating organizations involved in a joint list, from the register of nominating organizations, candidates, and lists before the election starts.

-- They are removed from the central voter registry before the start of the election.
+- They are removed from the central electoral register before the start of the election.

 - They lose their right to be elected.

-- The nominating organization that nominated them, or all nominating organizations in a joint list, is removed from the registry before the election begins.
+- The nominating organization that nominated them, or all nominating organizations in a joint list, is removed from the register before the election begins.

-- They submit a written resignation by 4:00 PM on the second day before the election, via electronic means after electronic identification or in person to the election office or via a delivery agent.
+- They submit a written resignation by 4:00 PM on the second day before the election, via electronic means after electronic identification or in person to the election office or by a proxy.

-If a candidate is disqualified, the next candidate on the list will take their place.
+If a candidate is disqualified, the next candidate on the list will take his / her place.
 No new candidates can be added to the submitted list.

-The disqualified list or candidate will be removed from the registry of nominating organizations, candidates, and lists, as well as from the ballots.
+The disqualified list or candidate will be removed from the register of nominating organizations, candidates, and lists, as well as from the ballot papers.